Pochaiv Lavra: Buildings

 The lavra is dominated by the Dormition Cathedral, conceived by Nicholas Potocki as the largest of Greek-Catholic churches and constructed between 1771 and 1783 to designs by the German architect Gottfried Hoffmann.
 The exterior of the cathedral, with two lofty towers flanking the façade, is rigorously formulated in the style transitional between baroque and neoclassicism.
 Several subsidiary structures, notably a winter chapel from 1862 and a refectory from 1888, adjoin the main church.

 After the Greek-Catholic clergy reverted to Orthodoxy, the rich and refined interior of the cathedral had to be completely renovated in order to conform to traditional Orthodox requirements.
 After a fire in 1874 the internal artworks were repainted by the academic Vasilyev and also participating was a sculptor Poliyevsky.
-The cathedral contains the tomb of Nicholas Potocki and two greatest shrines of Pochayiv - the footprint and the icon of the Theotokos.
+The cathedral contains the tomb of Nicholas Potocki and two greatest shrines of Pochaiv - the footprint and the icon of the Theotokos.

 To the southeast of the Assumption Cathedral stands the 65-metre bell tower, one of the tallest in Ukraine, erected in four levels between 1861 and 1869.
 Its largest bell, cast in 1886, weighs 11,5 tonnes.

 Nearby is the Trinity Cathedral, constructed between 1906 and 1912 to a revivalist design by Aleksey Schusev.
 The cathedral's austere exterior is based on medieval Northern Russian architecture, while the porches feature Symbolist mosaics and paintings by Nicholas Roerich.

 The cave churches of St Job and of Sts Anthony and Theodosius are situated for the most part beneath the ground.
 Their construction started in 1774 and was carried on in several stages, the last in 1860.
 The church of St Job contains a famous gift from Countess Orlova, a silver reliquary with relics of that saint.

 More recent constructions include two chapels, one to mark the 400th anniversary of the transfer of the beholied icon of Theotokos by Anna Hoiskaja, was completed in 1997.
 Another chapel, to honour the second millennia since the birth of Christ, was built in 2000.